-The update is taking place with the active participation of emerging and developing countries through an inclusive process led by an international task force co-chaired by an OECD and non-OECD country:
+The update took place with the active participation of emerging and developing countries through an inclusive process led by an international task force co-chaired by an OECD and non-OECD country:

-A series of online public consultations has been held to gather comments from interested stakeholders on the draft updated PFI:
+A series of online public consultations was held to gather comments from interested stakeholders on the draft updated PFI:

 Find out more about the update process in the PFI update concept note.

 For further information please send an email to [email protected].

 Documents and links